A pentagonal number theorem for tribone tilings: Introduction

-Here we study a two-parameter family of regions introduced in~\cite{Pro2} called {\em benzels}; for instance, Figure~\ref{fig:what-is} shows the (5,7)-benzel.
-A variant of Gauss' shoelace formula allows one to compute the signed area (aka algebraic area) enclosed by a closed polygonal path, and by ``twisting'' the formula in the manner prescribed by the work of Conway, Lagarias, and Thurston one can compute the values of the Conway-Lagarias invariant for all benzels.
-It is then simple to determine the values of the parameters that cause the Conway-Lagarias invariant to vanish.
-It emerges that the $(a,b)$-benzel can be tiled by tribones if and only if $a$ and $b$ equal $k(3k \pm 1)/2$, that is, when $a$ and $b$ are paired pentagonal numbers.
-(In referring to this result as a ``pentagonal number theorem'' we are hearkening back to Euler's famed theorem about the series expansion of $\prod_{n=1}^{\infty} (1-q^n)$, but we know of no connection between the two theorems.)
-It then remains to show that when $a$ and $b$ are of this form, at least one tribone tiling exists; several students at the Open Problems in Algebraic Combinatorics 2022 meeting found solutions to this challenge, including the first author.
+Here we study a two-parameter family of regions introduced in~\cite{Pro2} called {\em benzels}; for instance, Figure~\ref{fig:what-is} shows the (5,7)-benzel and Figure~\ref{fig:twelve-fifteen} shows the (12,15)-benzel.
+A variant of Gauss' shoelace formula allowed the first author one to compute the signed area (aka algebraic area) enclosed by a closed polygonal path and, by ``twisting'' the formula in the manner prescribed by the work of Conway, Lagarias, and Thurston, to compute the values of the Conway-Lagarias invariant for all benzels.
+This enabled him to prove in the spring of 2022 that the $(a,b)$-benzel cannot be tiled by tribones unless $\{a,b\} = \{k(3k+1)/2,k(3k-1)/2\}$ for some positive integer $k$, that is, unless $a$ and $b$ are paired pentagonal numbers.
+It remained to show that when $a$ and $b$ are of this form, at least one tribone tiling exists; several students at the Open Problems in Algebraic Combinatorics 2022 meeting rose to the challenge.
+The first author's construction was the clearest, and he also provided an argument explaining why the construction always works.
+These two results together yielded our main result (Theorem 3 below):

+In referring to this result as a ``pentagonal number theorem'' we are hearkening back to Euler's famed theorem about the series expansion of $\prod_{n=1}^{\infty} (1-q^n)$, but we know of no connection between the two theorems.

-Section~\ref{sec-benzels} defines benzels, which are parametrized by integer pairs $a,b$ satisfying $2 \leq a \leq 2b$ and $2 \leq b \leq 2a$.
+Section~\ref{sec-benzels} defines benzels, which are parametrized by pairs $a,b$ where $a$ and $b$ are positive integers satisfying $2 \leq a \leq 2b$ and $2 \leq b \leq 2a$.
 In section~\ref{sec-area} we express the boundary of the $(a,b)$-benzel via a concatenation of unit vectors and compute the signed area enclosed by the boundary path (Theorem 1).
-Section~\ref{sec-shadow} presents a reformulation of the Conway-Lagarias invariant as the signed area enclosed by the ``shadow path'' associated with the boundary of the region being tiled.
+Section~\ref{sec-shadow} presents a reinterpretation of the Conway-Lagarias invariant as the signed area enclosed by the ``shadow path'' associated with the boundary of the region being tiled.
 Section~\ref{sec-formula} combines the results of the three preceding sections to obtain a formula for the value of the Conway-Lagarias invariant (Theorem 2).